xebialabs-community/xl-chatops-integrations/lita-xl-deploy/README.md

 ```

-Note that the bot inferred the user was talking about task `fd5hr` when he gave the `start` command.
+Note that the bot inferred the user was talking about task `fd5hr` when giving the `start` command.

-Whenever a user lists available applications, environments, versions or deployments, the conversation context for that user in that room is reset.
+When a user lists available applications, environments, versions, or deployments, the conversation context for that user in that room is reset.

 ## Starting deployments

-To start a deployment, the following command can be used:
+To start a deployment, use the following command:

 ```
  [You] deploy war 1.0 to test